ElektraInitiative/libelektra/doc/help/elektra-cmerge-strategy.md

 # elektra-cmerge-strategies(7) -- how to merge key sets

+Elektra's cmerge tool tries to avoid conflicts using semantic aspects of configuration files.
+Those configuration files are represented as key sets in Elektra.
+The three-way merge works by comparing the `our` key set and the `their` key set to the `base` key set.
+By looking for differences in these key sets, a new key set called `result` that represents a merge of these key sets is created.
+In case a conflict is unavoidable, different predefined merge strategies can be used to resolve them without user interaction. </br>

+These strategies will supersede the old [merge strategies](elektra-merge-strategies.md) once `kdb cmerge` supersedes `kdb merge`.

 ## 3-WAY
+A common scenario to use Elektra's cmerge is a package upgrade.
+Terminology is oriented to this scenario.

 - `base`:
-  The `base` KeySet is the original version of the KeySet.
+  The `base` key set is the original version of the key set before the package upgrade.

-- `ours`:
+- `our`:
-  The `ours` KeySet represents the user's current version of the KeySet.
+  The `our` key set represents the user's current version of the key set.
-  This KeySet differs from `base` for every key you changed.
+  This key set differs from `base` for every key you changed.

-- `theirs`:
+- `their`:
-  The `theirs` KeySet usually represents the default version of a KeySet (usually the package maintainer's version).
-  This KeySet differs from `base` for every key someone has changed.
+  The `their` key set is the original version of the key set after the package upgrade.
+In a broader context, this version key set differs from `base` for every key somebody else changed.

-The three-way merge works by comparing the `ours` KeySet and the `theirs` KeySet to the `base` KeySet.
-By looking for differences in these KeySets, a new KeySet called `result` that represents a merge of these KeySets is created.

 ## STRATEGIES

-The following strategies are planned to be implemented:
+The following strategies exist:

 - abort:
   Abort if any conflict occurs.
-Default strategy.
+This is the default strategy.

 - our:
   This option forces conflicting hunks to be auto-resolved cleanly by favoring our version.
 Changes from base or their that do not conflict with our side are reflected to the merge result.